 Bus or motor coach $10.00

 Hours: The Minnesota Zoo is open daily from 10am– 4pm.

 Ticketing: All guests must purchase or reserve tickets online ahead of time for the selected date and time.
 Reservations may be made up to 30 days in advance.
-Guests will enter through the outdoor East ticketing booth and present their ticket for scanning.
+Guests will enter through the Lower South entry for ticket scanning.

 Members: Members must also reserve tickets online ahead of time for the selected date and time.
 When checking in for your visit, please be prepared to show your membership card and photo identification for all adult cardholders.